balogsun/SeunB-mentoring-docs/Week2/Capstone Project 1/Hotel_Booking.md

         with:
          aws-access-key-id: ${{ secrets.AWS_ACCESS_KEY_ID }}
          aws-secret-access-key: ${{ secrets.AWS_SECRET_ACCESS_KEY }}
-         aws-region: ca-central-1
+         aws-region: us-east-1

       - name: Update kubeconfig for EKS
         run: |
-         aws eks update-kubeconfig --region ca-central-1 --name pjct-cluster
+         aws eks update-kubeconfig --region us-east-1 --name my-cluster

       - name: Deploy to EKS
         run: |
          kubectl apply -f K8S/deployment.yml
 ```

+   Replace <dockerhubusername> with your actual docker hub user name.
+   Save and commit the yaml.

+   Any other save/commit/push made to any code/file in this repository will now automatically triger GitHub action to run this pipeline.

 ### GitHub Workflow Explanation

-- **Trigger**: The workflow triggers on a push to the `main` branch.
+- **Trigger**: The workflow activates on a push to the `main` branch.
-- **Jobs**: Defines a job named `codeql-analysis` that builds, scans, and deploys the hotel application.
+- **Jobs**: Defines a job named `codeql-analysis` that handles building, scanning, and deploying the hotel application.
-  - **Strategy**: Uses a matrix strategy for different languages

- and build modes.
+  - **Strategy**: Uses a matrix strategy for different languages and build modes.

 - **Steps**:
-  - **Checkout**: Checks out the repository code.
+  - **Checkout**: Checks out the code from the repository.
-  - **Initialize CodeQL**: Initializes CodeQL for security analysis.
+  - **Initialize CodeQL**: Sets up CodeQL for code security analysis.
-  - **Perform CodeQL Analysis**: Analyzes the code using CodeQL.
+  - **Perform CodeQL Analysis**: Analyzes the code for vulnerabilities.
-  - **Install Trivy**: Installs Trivy for security scanning.
+  - **Install Trivy**: Installs Trivy for scanning Docker images.
-  - **Docker Login**: Logs in to DockerHub.
+  - **Docker Login**: Logs in to DockerHub using provided credentials.
   - **Build Docker Image**: Builds the Docker image for the hotel application.
-  - **Scan Docker Image**: Scans the Docker image with Trivy.
+  - **Scan Docker Image**: Scans the Docker image with Trivy and saves the report.
-  - **Convert Trivy JSON**: Converts Trivy scan results to a human-readable format.
+  - **Convert Trivy JSON**: Converts Trivy scan results to a human-readable format and saves as an artifact.
-  - **Save Trivy Scan Results**: Saves the scan results as an artifact.
-  - **Push Docker Image**: Pushes the Docker image to DockerHub.
+  - **Push Docker Image**: Pushes the Docker image to DockerHub and cleans up local images.
-  - **Set up kubectl**: Sets up kubectl for interacting with Kubernetes.
+  - **Set up kubectl**: Configures `kubectl` for Kubernetes operations.
-  - **Configure AWS Credentials**: Configures AWS credentials for EKS access.
+  - **Configure AWS Credentials**: Sets up AWS credentials for accessing EKS.
-  - **Update kubeconfig**: Updates the kubeconfig for EKS.
+  - **Update kubeconfig**: Updates `kubeconfig` for the EKS cluster.
-  - **Deploy to EKS**: Deploys the application to EKS using Kubernetes manifests.
+  - **Deploy to EKS**: Deploys the application to the EKS cluster using Kubernetes manifests.

 ### Check the deployment by accessing the loadbalancer URL that has been created from the `kubectl get svc` command.